What is the Patient Experience?

-Meaningful use is important to patients because it ensures they are understood and have people accountable for their care.
-The Centers for Medicare and Medicaid Services’ meaningful use rule, also called promoting interoperability, has been updated throughout the 10 years it has been in place to make it more useful for patients.
-As of last year, a patient’s EHR must be updated and available the day they leave the hospital.
-Other updates include needing to provide data in a way that patients can view information from multiple providers.
+Data interoperability allows patients to combine their health information from multiple providers and ensures they are understood and have people accountable for their care.
+The Centers for Medicare and Medicaid Services’ meaningful use rule, also called promoting interoperability, has been updated throughout the 11 years it has been in place to make it more useful for patients.
+Updates include requirements for electronic capture of clinical data, meaningful use of electronic health records for quality, using certified electronic health record technology to improve health outcomes, and more (Centers for Medicare & Medicaid Services,

 What Impact Does Technology Have on Equitable Access to Healthcare for Patients?

-Equitable access to healthcare has been an important factor since before 2001.
+Equitable access to healthcare has been an important factor since before 2001 and continues to be one of the rising commitments in 2021, according to the Beryl Institute (Wolf, 2021).
 All patients deserve to be given equal quality healthcare, but this still doesn’t always happen.
 While there have been changes, there is still progress to be made.
-According to the National Center for Health Statistics, the percentage of uninsured people who are classified as “poor” who were between the ages of 18 and 64 decreased from 44% to 25% from 2010 to the second quarter of 2015.
-While this is encouraging to see, there is room for improvement, as in Q2 of 2015, only 7.5% of those classified as “not poor” were uninsured.
+According to the National Center for Health Statistics, in 2019, the percentage of uninsured people ages 18-64, who are classified as

 Aside from the actual care itself, patient entertainment is a major factor in the patient experience.

 Depending on their condition, some patients cannot control a TV, whether the control is a pillow speaker, a typical remote or even a touchscreen device.
 Instead, these patients might need accessibility solutions such as a sip-and-puff solution to control the TV.
 By providing this option, you can give access to the same entertainment to all of your patients.